 - Domain URL: The domain of your site (such as https://your-site.com or http://localhost:3000).

-- Link Resolver (optional): This is a route in your app that Prismic will use to build your website's URLs.
-By default, apps built with the @prismicio/vue package will use /preview, which is the default setting.
+- Preview Route: This is a route in your app that Prismic will use to build your website's URLs.
+By default, apps built with the @prismicio/vue package will use /preview.

 Note that you can add multiple previews in your repository settings.
 For instance, you can have one preview for your website on localhost and another for your production website.